stacks-archive/blockstack-ios/README.md

 Clone this repo and play around with the included sample app, available at ([`/Example`](Example/)).
 To add Blockstack functionality to your own project, read below.

+Note: [PhotoBlock](https://github.com/blockstack/photoblock-demo) is a fully functional, app-store ready demo app that serves as a fast way to get started with sample code.
+The app integrates login and storage features, and is a good way to play with Blockstack features immediately.

 ## Adding the SDK to a project

 Blockstack is available through [CocoaPods](http://cocoapods.org).
 To install